Nexination/mcu-code-collection/README.md

-# NodeMCU LUA Collection
+# MCU code Collection
-Contains all of the LUA scripts we have made for the NodeMCU.
+Contains all of the scripts we have made for the Microcontrollers.